Food & Nutrition

 Providing our campers with a great food service is an important part of our day.
 In addition to being a time to relax with friends, meals at camp ensure that campers have the nutrition they need to keep their energy levels going strong all day long.

 All campers eat together, by bunk with their counselors, in our bright, air-conditioned dining room overlooking the lake.
 Camp Wayne provides a menu of healthy and delicious kid-friendly meals.
-Our Food Service Director makes the necessary accommodations for food allergies and dietary restrictions (see below for more information) and helps to make sure each child consumes a diet that is adequate, balanced and varied.
+Our Food Service Director makes the necessary accommodations for food allergies and dietary restrictions (see below for more information) and helps to make sure each child consumes a diet that is adequate, balanced, and varied.

 Nut Allergy Policy

 Our “nut sensitive” policy ensures a safe food service experience for our campers with nut allergies.
-We do NOT serve any food items that contain nuts nor do we buy any products that may contain traces of nuts.
+We do NOT serve any food items that contain nuts, nor do we buy any products that may contain traces of nuts.
+We also follow a “sesame sensitive” policy for campers with a sesame allergy.
+All families of children with a sesame allergy should contact us for a consultation, as the sesame allergen is an evolving challenge in the food service industry.
 In addition to a food service staff trained in safe food handling and allergy protocols, our counselors are provided with allergy information for all campers in their bunk.
 This is especially important as our campers will take trips out of camp.
-First aid kits accompany campers on all out of camp trips and include an Epi pen.
+First aid kits accompany campers on all out of camp trips and include an EpiPen.

 Parents are reminded of our nut policy before the first day of camp and again before Visiting Day in order to keep nut products out of camp.
 On Visiting Day, a bin is set up near the parking lot where parents can dispose of any nut products accidentally brought to camp.